 The title should contain your keyword phrase and exactly describe the content of the page.
 It should be 60 characters or less.
 The meta description should also contain your keyword phrase and should be 160 characters or less.

-One important thing to note about meta descriptions is, Google often changes the description from the one you’ve written to closely match the searcher’s query.
-It’ll grab content from your page, instead of showing the description you wrote.
-However, you should still write a great one for when that doesn’t happen!
+One important thing to note about meta descriptions is that Google often changes the description from the one you’ve written to closely match the searcher’s query.
+It’ll pull content from your page instead of showing the description you wrote.
+Still, it’s worth writing a strong one for the times it doesn’t.

 Keyword Distribution